g-erson/MatchiServer/readme.md

 ### Delete user
 HTTP DELETE request to the resource /api/users/{userid} with the custom header 'AuthToken' the 'AuthToken' the same as is returned when creating a user.
 Without the 'AuthToken' header, the server should return 'Unauthorised'.
-Subsequest get requests for this user should fail with 'Unauthorised'.
+Subsequent get requests for this user should fail with 'Unauthorised'.

 ## Built on the Lumen PHP Framework